AndresDML7/secretFriend/README.md

-# Aplication to play the popular game Secret Santa or Secret Pal.
+# Application to play the popular game Secret Santa or Secret Pal.